yminsky/ocaml-user-experience/concrete-suggestions.md

 updating configs?
 This is in tension with the goal of keeping the command-line minimal.

-Also, it's important that there be a simple and minimal set of config files, and it should be clear when you have to use one file or another.
-And users shouldn't have to edit config files in multiple different formats.
+Also, it's important that the set of config files that need to be edited is small, and it should be clear when you have to use one file or another.
+Also, there should be one basic file format across all tools.

 This suggests that there should be no free-standing opam config files, but this may be impractical for compatibility and transition reasons.
 A reasonable alternative is to have opam config files be auto-generated, so they never need to be edited by users.
 Another approach would be for opam files to be usable as a transitional matter, but to not be required in cases where configs are fully